 Any unused portion of the waiver expires at the end of the academic year and may not be carried over to the next year.
+GAs will not be compensated for unused credit hours.

 Waivers paid out of state funds do NOT cover university fees.
 Graduate Assistants are responsible for all academic fees and tuition beyond the waiver allotment.
 These must be paid by the due date or a late fee will be assessed.